 2 cups broccoli florets

 Blot the meat dry using a paper towel.
-Mix the marinade ingredients a small bowl, then add the beef and stir to coat the meat. cover the bowl and let it marinate up to 24 hours.
+Mix the marinade ingredients in a small bowl, then add the beef and stir to coat the meat.
+Cover the bowl and let it marinate up to 24 hours.

-While the beef it marinating fill a sauce pan with water and bring to a boil. put the broccoli in the boiling water and blanch it for about 3 minutes.
+While the beef is marinating fill a sauce pan with water and bring to a boil.
+Put the broccoli in the boiling water and blanch it for about 3 minutes.
 Drain and run cold water to stop the cooking process and it helps keep that vibrant green color.

 Heat the oil in a wok or large fry pan over high heat.
 Add the onion and the white part of the scallion.
 Cook for 1-2 minutes.
 Then add the the beef including the marinade and cook for 2 minutes.
 Add the broccoli florets and cook for an additional 2-3 minutes.
 The beef should just be cooked.